SRTP Mentoring Faculty

 Natalia Nieto, PhD is Professor in Pathology.
 Dr. Nieto has had a long-standing interest in understanding the pathophysiology of alcoholic liver disease and liver fibrosis.
 Her laboratory investigates the pathological role of a circulating immunostimulatory complex of hepatic origin as an inducer of tumor necrosis factor-α and injury in alcoholic liver disease.
 A high proportion of Dr. Nieto’s trainees have continued on in research-related careers.

-Seema Saksena, PhD is Research Assistant Professor in the Division of Gastroenterology and Hepatology.
+Seema Saksena, PhD is Research Associate Professor in the Division of Gastroenterology and Hepatology.
 Dr. Saksena studies cellular and molecular mechanisms involved in the regulation of P-glycoprotein in the human intestine.
 She leads studies utilizing both cell culture and mouse (colitis) models, aimed at investigating the regulation of P-glycoprotein/MDR1 expression and function by probiotics and potential pro-absorptive agents.

 Jun Sun, PhD is Professor in the Division of Gastroenterology and Hepatology.
 Dr. Sun’s research interests are host-microbiome interactions in inflammation, vitamin D receptor regulation of gut microbiome in intestinal homeostasis; and the role of bacteria in regulating intestinal stem cells.
 She is currently a primary mentor for a NIH Diversity Supplement and for two career development awards recipients.
 She is actively involved in mentorship programs for the American Gastrointestinal Association and the American Physiological Society.

-Cemal Yazici, MD is Assistant Professor in the Division of Gastroenterology and Hepatology.
+Cemal Yazici, MD is Associate Professor in the Division of Gastroenterology and Hepatology.
 Dr. Yazici is studying the contribution of diet and microbiome to the severity of acute pancreatitis.
 In collaboration with colleagues in the Division of Endocrinology, a main focus of research is the study of risks for and mechanisms of diabetes due to pancreatitis.
 As a rising physician-scientist, he is highly sought out as mentor.

 Diabetes, Endocrinology, and Metabolic Disease Mentors